 What is Brining

-The water to salt ratio is 1:16 or 1 cup of Kosher salt per gallon of non-chlorinated water.
-I usually require around 2 gallons of water to cover a 12 pound turkey and therefore I use 2 cups of kosher salt.
+The standard water to salt ratio is 1:16 or 1 cup of Kosher salt per gallon of non-chlorinated water.
+I usually require around 2 gallons of water to cover a 12 pound turkey and therefore I use 2 cups of kosher salt and 2 gallons of water.
 Any seasonings you choose to add after the base solution should contain little or no salt else the brining meat you are using can become too salty.
-I use a brick inside a large zip-loc bag to keep the turkey submerged.

 2 Gal Water